kapppa-joe/demo-sinatra-app-gov-uk-style/README.md

-# Demo sinatra app with GOVUK style
+# Demo sinatra app with GOV.UK style

-A skeleton folder of a sinatra app with some GOVUK styling
+A skeleton folder of a sinatra app with some [GOV.UK styling](https://frontend.design-system.service.gov.uk/).
+Started as a practice of how to incorporate the GOV.UK styles into a webapp.

-## How to start
+## How to run
 ```shell
 npm install
 bundle install